Our faculty welcome your interest and questions. Please email us at BERST@baystatehealth.org.

 Angela T. Sweeney, MEd, MA is a Curriculum Design Specialist.
 She designs curricula for BERST and supports team members across Baystate Health through both curriculum consultation and teaching.

-She was a high school English, Creative Writing, and Theater teacher, and also taught English and Film Studies at the college level.
-In addition to working with BERST, she is a UMass Medical School instructor and adjunct faculty in English at Holyoke Community College.
+She was a high school English, Creative Writing, and Theater teacher, taught English and Film Studies at the college level, and was adjunct faculty in English at Holyoke Community College.
+In addition to working with BERST, she is a UMass Medical School instructor.

 Her passion for, and experience with, the Humanities allows her to effectively teach others how to use Humanities interventions in health professions education.